shredtechular/pocketworks.github.io/_posts/case-study/0001-01-01-helping-dental-students-learn-on-the-move.md

 client: Medical Protection Society
 grid-title: A new channel for engaging customers
 image: portfolio/mps-thumb.jpg
-challenge: Develop a new marketing channel to attract and engage dental students as new customers, allowing for personalised marketing
+case-study-challenge: Develop a new marketing channel to attract and engage dental students as new customers, allowing for personalised marketing
-outcome: Your Future, an Android and iPhone app that allows MPS to distribute valuable information to final year students and young dentists, to help them get through their final year and post-grad interviews
+case-study-outcome: Your Future, an Android and iPhone app that allows MPS to distribute valuable information to final year students and young dentists, to help them get through their final year and post-grad interviews
 ---